-Compare apples with apples!
+Compare apples with apples

-You cannot compare a 5kva Mecer inverter directly with a 5kva Victron inverter.
-Do not only compare the size of the components.
-You have to research the brands to see what you are buying.
+Research the brands to see what you are buying.
 A good example is cars.
 You get a 2 litre Tata and a 2 litre Toyota.
 Both have the same capacity but there is a difference in price, quality, reliability, technology, warranty and more.
 Research the brands that the installer suggests.
 How long have these brands been around?
+Do they offer warranties up to 5 years?
 Google some reviews of the products.
 Ask other installers what they think of brand X, or why they prefer a certain brand?
 In solar just like in most industries, you get what you pay for.
 Don't let an unreliable solar system become the new Eskom in your life.

-Monitoring.
+Monitoring